News:

 Recognise the need for system change across the industry to accelerate a just transition towards carbon-free tourism.

-The European Union’s Fit-for-55 package aims to deliver 55% emissions reduction by 2030.
-The European Commission’s Tourism Transition Pathway, published in February 2022, identifies 27 topics for action (see Appendix 1).
+The European Commission’s Transition Pathway for Tourism, published in February 2022, identifies 27 topics for action (see Appendix 1).
 The implementation of all should consider three priorities according to the Commission: “the green transition (environmental sustainability and climate neutrality); the digital transition; the move to a greater resilience.”
-Building sectoral resilience requires strategic investment and support for sustainable practice.

 There will be public and private sector responses.
 International aviation emissions are included in EU climate goals.
 Product and demand will evolve.
 Clients increasingly require carbon-footprint information.
 Some may travel less but stay longer.
 For aviation-dependent destinations, especially islands, how to mitigate impact once on land becomes an ever more pressing concern.
 With remote working now widely accepted, relocating for a longer period may become more practical and appealing.
 Group tourism is showing a shift to smaller, more in-depth itineraries.